 - Volume level should not consistently equal or surpass that of a basic rock band; if the sound is clearly audible on the main floor or outside the building with the Chapel windows closed, it is too loud for this venue.

 PROMOTION: For events in the Wayward Music Series, we send weekly announcements to subscribers to our e-mail list and post info provided by the presenter on this web site.
+We will also create an Event on our Facebook group, and post day-of-show reminders on Facebook and Twitter.
 Presenters are responsible for all other promotion for their shows.
 What we need to promote your show:

 - One scintillating sentence for our weekly e-news that captures the essence of what you will be doing.